-Figure 2 – The relative amount of parasite vs. host DNA (parasite-host DNA log-ratio) estimates the intensity of parasite tissue stages. a) The parasite-host DNA log-ratio was calculated from the difference in threshold (cq) values of qPCRs performed on a single copy nuclear gene (CDC42) of the host and on a mitochondrial (COI) gene of the parasite.
-Lines are drawn using local polynomial regression fitting (a “loess smoother”). b) Predictions of tissue lesions from these qPCR data are shown for all parasite isolates at different times after infections.
+Figure 2 – The relative amount of parasite vs. host DNA (parasite-host DNA log-ratio) estimates the intensity of parasite caecum tissue stages. a) The parasite-host DNA log-ratio was calculated from the difference in cycle of threshold (Ct) values of qPCRs performed on a single copy nuclear gene (Cdc42) of the host and on a mitochondrial (COI) gene of the parasite.
+Lines are drawn using local polynomial regression fitting (a “loess smoother”). b) Predictions of parasitic tissue stages from these qPCR data are shown for all parasite isolates at different times after infections.
 Lines here represent predictions from a generalized linear model, shaded areas 95% confidence intervals of these predictions.
 For E. falciformis (falW and falL) this model provides better fit than for E. ferrisi (ferW).

-Differences in immune gene expression between the laboratory and wild derived isolates
+Differences in immune gene expression between the laboratory and wild-derived isolates

-To characterized the immune response of NMRI mice against the Eimeria isolates we performed reverse transcription (RT) qPCR assays on relevant cytokines.
+To characterize the immune response of NMRI mice against the Eimeria isolates we studied the gene expression of relevant performed reverse transcription (RT) cytokines.
 Expression levels for most genes differed significantly between uninfected controls and mice infected with the E. falciformis laboratory (falL) isolate (Figure 3).
 We used linear mixed effect models with the dpi as random effect to “pool” information over multiple dpi, increasing sample sizes for comparisons.
-Mice infected with falL had significantly higher expression levels of chemokine 9 (CxCL9), interleukines 10 and 12 (IL10 and IL12), tumour growth factor β (TGFβ), and signal transducer and activator of transcription 6 (STAT6).
-No significant difference in the expression levels compared to control mice was observed for interleukine 6 (IL6), interferon γ (IFNγ) and tumour necrosis factor α (TNFα).
-In contrast, expression levels did not differ significantly between uninfected controls and mice infected with wild derived stains of both E. falciformis (falW) and E. ferrisi (ferW) for any of the examined genes.
-Immune gene expression in infections with the laboratory (falL) isolate showed to be significantly higher than in infections with wild parasite isolates (ferW and falW) for all genes significantly different between falL and uninfected controls (Table 2).
+Mice infected with falL had significantly higher expression levels of chemokine 9 (CxCl9), interleukins 10 and 12 (Il10 and Il12), tumour growth factor beta (Tgfβ), and signal transducer and activator of transcription 6 (Stat6).
+We did not detect significant expression differences between control and falL infected mice for interleukin 6 (Il6), interferon gamma (Ifnγ) and tumour necrosis factor alpha (Tnfα).
+Results differed for both wild-derived strains E. falciformis (falW) and E. ferrisi (ferW).
+Here expression levels for any of the examined genes did not differ significantly between uninfected and infected mice.
+Immune gene expression in infections with the laboratory (falL) isolate showed to be significantly higher than in infections with wild parasite isolates (ferW and falW) (Table 2).